Should you visit Acadia National Park or Portland, Maine?

 While taxis and private drivers typically cost much more than public transportation, people usually spend around $27 per day to get around in Portland, Maine.

 Is it cheaper to fly into Acadia National Park or Portland, Maine?

 Prices for flights to both Portland, Maine and Acadia National Park change regularly based on dates and travel demand.
 We suggest you find the best prices for your next trip on Kayak, because you can compare the cost of flights across multiple airlines for your prefered dates.

 Sightseeing, admission tickets, things to do, and other entertainment expenses in Acadia National Park can vary widely by price.
 On average, visitors spend around $27 per person, per day on entertainment and sightseeing here.

 Activities, things to do, and other forms of entertainment usually cost around $31 per person, per day in Portland, Maine.
 This cost includes the price of admission tickets to attractions and museums as well as daily tours.

 Here are a few actual costs in Portland, Maine for available activities, ticket prices, and tours:

 Tasting Tour to Local Breweries:

 Typically, people visiting Acadia National Park spend on average $8.67 on alcoholic beverages per person, per day.

-When comparing the travel costs between Acadia National Park and Portland, Maine, we can see that Acadia National Park is more expensive.
+When comparing the travel costs between Acadia National Park and Portland, Maine, we can see that Portland, Maine is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in North America, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.